Spin-Transfer Torque on Curved Surfaces: A Generalized Thiele Formalism

-Since at this stage our theory does not allow to take into account second-order corrections in $\kappa_\alpha$, for Bloch skyrmions we present only numerical data extracted from the simulations~\footnote{All simulations have the following common parameters: $r=50$~nm, $h=2$ nm, $A_{ex}=16\times 10^{-12}$ J/m, $K=5.6\times 10^5$ J/m$^3$, $M_s = 1.1\times10^6$ A/m.}, see Fig.~\ref{fig2}(c).
-In contrast to the N{\'e}el skyrmion, we observe that the energy landscape for the Bloch skyrmion is not affected by the sign of $D_{\textsc{dm}}$.
+Since at this stage our theory does not allow to take into account second-order corrections in $\kappa_\mu$, for Bloch skyrmions we present only numerical data extracted from the simulations~\footnote{All simulations have the following common parameters: $r=50$~nm, $h=2$ nm, $A_{ex}=16\times 10^{-12}$ J/m, $K=5.6\times 10^5$ J/m$^3$, $M_s = 1.1\times10^6$ A/m.}, see Fig.~\ref{fig2}(c).
+In contrast to the N{\'e}el skyrmion, we observe that the energy landscape for the Bloch skyrmion is not affected by the sign of $\mathcal{D}_{\textsc{dm}}$.
 A Bloch skyrmion has two equilibrium positions: $X^2=\pm\frac{\pi}{2}r$.
 However, the global minimum corresponds to the inner position $X^2=-\frac{\pi}{2}r$, where the Gaussian curvature reaches its extreme negative value, as shown in Fig.~\ref{fig1}(e).
 This later is intrinsically related to the winding-number selection of solitonic magnetic textures in curved systems \cite{Vitelli,Example-2,Example-3,Beatriz-PRB} and to curvature-induced magnetochirality \cite{Yershov-2015,Volkov-PRL-2019}.
 Note that $N_{\text{top}}=-1$ for the considered skyrmions.
 Fig.~\ref{fig2}(d) shows the images of N{\'e}el and Bloch skyrmions relaxed in their equilibrium positions.
 For the Bloch skyrmion, the amplitude of the energy landscape is two orders of magnitude lower than that of the N{\'e}el skyrmion.
 To extract the curvature-induced energy of the Bloch skyrmion from the simulations, we significantly increase the curvature.
 The latter results in the noticeable elliptical deformation of the skyrmion shape~\cite{Bichs-LTP,Yershov-SkDrift}, as illustrated in Fig.~\ref{fig2}(d).
-In the following, we will consider only N{\'e}el skyrmions.
+Although the rigid skyrmion Ansatz remains valid for Bloch skyrmions under certain constraints, in the following, we restrict our analytical model exclusively to Néel skyrmions.